 Salary and expenses

-Vincent's expenses for the past financial year are £66.74.
+Vincent's has not claimed any expenses for the current financial year.

 Declaration of interests

 Spouse is Director of Community Development for West Kent Mind (Charity).
 The declaration of interest has been taken from Oracle and refers to the financial year 16/17.

 Gifts and hospitality